 Heather Bestwick has been a financial services professional for over 25 years, onshore in the City of London and offshore in the Cayman Islands and Jersey.
 She qualified as an English solicitor, specialising in ship finance, with City firm Norton Rose, and worked in their London and Greek offices for 8 years.
-Ms. Bestwick subsequently practised and became a partner with global offshore firm Walkers in the Cayman Islands, and Managing Partner of the Jersey office.
-Ms Bestwick sits on the boards of the Deutsche Bank company which managed the dbX fund platform and Rathbone Investment Management International Limited.
-She is a resident of Jersey.
+Ms Bestwick subsequently practised and became a partner with global offshore law firm Walkers in the Cayman Islands, and Managing Partner of the Jersey office.
+Ms Bestwick sits on the boards of Deutsche International Corporate Services Limited and Rathbone Investment Management International Limited.